-- 27. The Commission is a "commission" as that term is defined by Section 20.03, Florida Statutes, i.e. "a body created by specific statutory enactment within a department, the office of the Governor, or the Executive Office of the Governor and exercising limited quasi-legislative or quasi-judicial powers, or both, independently of the head of the department or the Governor." - 28.
-The Commission is therefore bound by Florida's Sunshine Law, which applies to all commissions.
+27. The Commission is a "commission" as that term is defined by Section 20.03, Florida Statutes, i.e. "a body created by specific statutory enactment within a department, the office of the Governor, or the Executive Office of the Governor and exercising limited quasilegislative or quasi-judicial powers, or both, independently of the head of the department or the Governor."

+28. The Commission is therefore bound by Florida's Sunshine Law, which applies to all commissions.
 See §§ 286.011(1), 286.0114(1), Fla.
+Stat.

-Stat. - 29.
-The Commission is also a "collegial public body of the executive branch of state government," under Article I, Section 24, of the Florida Constitution, and hence is subject to the open meetings provision of the Constitution. - 30.
-Florida's Sunshine Law explicitly authorizes suits for injunctive relief and an award of attorney's fees against the Commission.
-See § 286.011(2), (4), Fla.
-Stat. ("The circuit courts of this state shall have jurisdiction to issue injunctions to enforce the purposes of this section....
-Whenever an action has been filed against any board or commission ... to enforce the provisions of this section ... and the court determines that the defendant or defendants to such action acted in violation of this section, the court shall assess a reasonable attorney's fee against such agency."); id. § 286.0114(6)-(7) ("A circuit court has jurisdiction to issue an injunction for the purpose of enforcing this section....
-Whenever an action is filed against a board or commission to enforce this section, the court shall assess reasonable attorney fees against such board or commission..." (emphasis added)).
+29. The Commission is also a "collegial public body of the executive branch of state government," under Article I, Section 24, of the Florida Constitution, and hence is subject to the open meetings provision of the Constitution.

+30. Defendant Sheriff Bob Gualtieri is the Chair of the Commission and is sued in his official capacity as chair of the Commission.

+31. Defendant Rick Swearingen is the Commissioner of the Florida Department of Law Enforcement and a voting member of the Commission and is sued in his official capacities as commissioner of the Department and voting member of the Commission.